ansemjo/fpm/README.md

 ## Usage

-Primarily devised for usage in `Makefile`s to package up your built software projects.
+Primarily devised for usage in Makefiles to package up your built software projects.
 Usage can be as simple as substituting `fpm` with:

     podman run --rm -v $PWD:/src ansemjo/fpm [...]